evalinghan/Spectral-Processing/README.md

 # Processing Spectra

 Here you will find two scripts that I have build to process and visualize the spectral centroid of mineral spectra.
+We were interested in observing how the spectral centroid of our Mars stattelite data compared with mixtures of different laboratory spectra.
+Furthermore, we were interested in how the spectral centroid algorithm would perform for library spectra of minerals of known compositions (plotted in a ternary diagram)

 Results of these scripts were published in Scheller & Ehlmann (2020), JGR.
 This directory includes the following python scripts: